PatSternberg/mocking_bites_makers_clone/paired_challenges/README.md

 If you're not in a pair today, voluntarily or otherwise, don't worry!
 Just carry on working through the module solo in the afternoon instead.

-## Process Feedback Challenges

-Like in your previous modules, some challenges will involve recording yourselves and you'll submit the work for your coach to review and provide feedback on.
-These are marked with a :satellite:.

-Part of the assessment will involve how you work together in your pair, so these are great opportunities to get valuable feedback on how a developer is most likely to be writing software - with someone else, as a pair.

 ## List of the Golden Square Paired Challenges

 Below is a list of the challenges - note that they are grouped according to your